SystemFw/blog/content/posts/data-oriented.md

 -- no infra needed to run code on cloud!
 Cloud.run do
   db = Database.default()
-  Cloud.submit Environment.default() do -- supports the Storage ability
+  -- `submit` accepts thunks with the Storage ability Cloud.submit Environment.default() do
     transfer db
 ```